Kentik for AWS

 - To look at the file contents, click the Download button at upper left, which downloads a compressed (.gz) version of the file.
 Then uncompressed the file and open it.

-Create a Cloud in Kentik
+Create a Kentik Cloud Export

 So far we've established one or more S3 buckets in which flow logs can be collected, enabled Kentik to access that resource, set one or more VPCs to publish to folders within the buckets, and checked that flow is actually being published.
 Assuming that all has gone well, we're now done with setup in AWS.
 To complete the setup process we’ll move on to the Kentik portal.

-The last stage of our workflow is to create a Cloud in Kentik that represents all of the VPCs publishing to the buckets created above, at which point a “cloud device” will be automatically created in Kentik for each individual VPC (assuming that, as recommended, a separate destination log folder has been specified for each).
+The last stage of our workflow is to create a "cloud export" in Kentik that represents all of the VPCs publishing to the buckets created above, at which point a “cloud device” will be automatically created in Kentik for each individual VPC (assuming that, as recommended, a separate destination log folder has been specified for each).

 Note: To create a Kentik cloud from an AWS data source that includes logs from multiple regions, you must use Kentik portal v4.